 A House of Commons Library Briefing on 5G - the fifth generation of mobile technology.
 Included is an explanation of 5G and its expected uses; policy challenges associated with 5G and information about the roll-out of 5G in the UK including forthcoming spectrum auctions.Jump to full report >>

-5G is the next generation of wireless technology, following 2G, 3G and 4G.
-It is expected to provide faster connections with much higher capacity and very fast response times, which means that many more users and devices can access fast internet connections and large amounts of data at the same time.
-In addition to faster and higher capacity mobile networks, 5G is expected to support a variety of other uses and applications beyond mobile broadband.
-Examples include in healthcare, smart cities, transport and manufacturing.
+5G is the next generation of wireless communications technology.
+It is expected to provide faster connections with much higher capacity and very fast response times, allowing many more users and devices to access fast internet connections and large amounts of data at the same time.
+Mobile broadband is the first commercial application of 5G.
+5G is also expected to be used in applications beyond mobile networks, for example in healthcare, smart cities, transport and manufacturing.

+The Government has a target that the majority of the population will be covered by a 5G signal by 2027.
 The Government’s strategy for future digital infrastructure – full-fibre and 5G – is set out in DCMS’s Future Telecoms Infrastructure Review (FTIR), published on 23 July 2018.
-The Government set a target that the majority of the population will be covered by a 5G signal by 2027.

 5G presents some new and different infrastructure challenges compared to 3G and 4G.
 5G is expected to see a greater number of small cells (low powered base stations that can be mounted on buildings and street furniture) and will require wider deployment of full-fibre broadband infrastructure.
-DCMS’s Digital Connectivity Portal provides practical guidance for local authorities and commercial providers intending to facilitate deployment of digital infrastructure.
 Additionally, 5G deployment will require significant investment from mobile operators and other stakeholders, which still presents commercial risks and uncertainties as 5G applications and business cases develop.
-This paper also covers other 5G policy challenges including security and health concerns.

 5G will require spectrum of different frequencies to suit different applications.
 Ofcom is working on making spectrum available in three categories: